 Let's say you find a site with a tantalizing selection of great, new movies.
 You excitedly click a title to play the movie, and instead of the opening credits, you see a pop-up indicating that you need to download special video playback software.

 Downloading and installing software from an unknown source is perhaps the single biggest security mistake you can commit.
-Doing so can open a virtual Pandora's Box.
+According to the Federal Trade Commission, doing so can open a virtual Pandora's Box.
 Your computer may be crippled by a virus.
-Your personal information, including vital financial data, could be stolen.
+Your personal information, including credit card and bank account numbers, could be stolen.

 When necessary, legitimate services will offer adequate explanations and alerts before they ask you to install a program.
 Illegal sites, however, merely try to convince you to click through a download process as quickly as possible.
 Avoid such sites altogether and you and your computer will be much safer.